Why I Started Writing:

 What I'm Working On Now:

 I recognize a kinship to parents who have lost a child.
 We are part of a club.
 To that end, I find myself continuing to write to that audience as well as those who seek an authentic life in Christ.
 In addition to my blogging, I have written a novel that allows the reader to experience grief from several perspectives with a twist.
-My novel, The Dime, is currently being edited.
+My novel, All That Matters, is currently being edited.
 While speaking and promoting my message, “When Sunday Smiled,” I am researching a third book, “Profiles in Grief,” which interprets the bereavement research through the chronicles of real people.
 My goal is to use my interviewing skills as a psychologist, my relationships with parents, and my knowledge of the research to build a bridge between the scientific literature and those who need it most.